Meeting Bot Real-time Transcription

 • Streaming transcript previews in dashboards or operator tools, where seeing the conversation evolve live is more useful than waiting for completed utterances.

-To receive partial transcription results, add transcript.partial_data to the events list in recording_config.realtime_endpoints.
+To receive partial transcript data, add transcript.partial_data to the events list in recording_config.realtime_endpoints.
 When enabled, your application may receive multiple partial updates for the same utterance before the finalized version is delivered.
 For example:

 • Partial words: furfurtherfurthermore